x0k/json-schema-merge/README.md

 **Non-goals**

 - Support for drafts other than Draft-07
-- Deep merging of the `allOf` keyword (possible, but not super-optimal)
 - Handling invalid or incorrect JSON Schemas (the merge result is undefined)
 - Resolving `$ref` references (see [json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser))